-There are some sleep experts are always quick to suggest those quick fix methods.
+There are some sleep experts who are always quick to suggest those quick-fix methods.
 A controlled crying method is just that, quick, effective and harmless.
 In their own opinion, they say this.
 What is then said quickly is that anyone who then challenges this method is doing nothing more than scaremongering these parents and making them feel guilty…

 I wonder if this misses the point?
 My promotion of holistic sleep programs – this being a multi-dimensional approach, which looks at so much more than just sleep as an area.
 The essential whole picture.
 Holistic sleep programs recognize that a baby is usually completely normal in their needs.
 We have to be aware that their needs are so much more than just physical, they are also psychological.
 Emotional and relational too.
 So by leaving them to cry will do nothing for these needs.
 All it does is stress parents out more!

 I will be honest, I am in love with a quick fix just as much as anyone else, but only when there can be no losers.

 What is holistic sleep coaching?

 For almost 5 years now and my own journey of sleep, I have become passionate about providing a family-centered care, evidence-based healthcare program.
-These are based around holistic wellness and nutrition.
+These are based on holistic wellness and nutrition.
 While offering gentle parenting.
 Supporting and encouraging breastfeeding and sleep

 together.
 Holistic Sleep Consulting has managed to create a culmination of everything that I’m interested in and I’m definitely verging on being geeky about?

 So, when I am asked to look at the sleep of an infant or child, the following things are also things I will take into consideration:

 The child’s age, their developmental stage and where this is with what is considered normal according to evidence.